-The Department is not currently conducting in-person interviews with taxpayers but is continuing to perform audits by correspondence.
+The Department is conducting field audits of businesses by appointment on a limited basis, although most audits are being done through correspondence.
 Taxpayers are encouraged to exchange information with DOR electronically and are urged to contact the auditor directly to discuss available options.
 Taxpayers who are unable to obtain the needed documentation due to current circumstances are asked to contact the auditor by e-mail as soon as possible to discuss options for a postponement.
-Contact information is included on any correspondence from an auditor, or taxpayers can call the Contact Center at 617-887-6367 for help.
+Contact information is included in any correspondence from an auditor, or taxpayers can call the Contact Center at 617-887-6367 for help.

 Certificates of Good Standing